Devin Titus

-Devin Titus (born 18 May 2001) is a South African professional footballer who plays as a forward for Betway Premiership side Stellenbosch FC and the South African national team.
+Devin Titus (born 18 May 2001) is a South African professional footballer who plays as a forward for Botola Pro side Maghreb of Fez and the South African national team.

-Titus joined Stellenbosch in 2020 and went on to progress through the club's reserve ranks, where he captained the team to the DStv Diski Challenge and Premier League Next Gen Cup titles the following season.
-He was subsequently promoted to the first team and in 2024 he helped the club win its first top-flight trophy with a triumph in the Carling Knockout, with his performances in the competition earning him the Player of the Tournament award.
+Titus started his professional career with Stellenbosch FC where he progressed through the club's reserve ranks, captaining the team to the DStv Diski Challenge and Premier League Next Gen Cup titles, before being promoted to the first team.
+There, he became Stellenbosch's most-capped outfield player of all-time and in 2024, helped the club win its first top-flight trophy with a triumph in the Carling Knockout.
+His performances in the competition earned him the Player of the Tournament award.
+He also helped the team qualify for the CAF Confederation Cup for the first time, qualifying for back-to-back editions of the competition, before joining Maghreb of Fez in 2026.

-A full international, Titus previously represented South Africa at U-23 age-group level before making his senior debut during the 2024 COSAFA Cup tournament.
+A full international, Titus previously represented South Africa at U-23 age-group level before making his senior debut for Bafana Bafana during the 2024 COSAFA Cup tournament.
+He has won three caps to date.